murrain/handbook/mission-strategy.md

 Aptible helps developers do their best work by empowering them to use any cloud infrastructure securely.

 ## Strategy
-We intend to deliver the best way for developers to provision, monitor, and test any resource in any cloud environment to ensure their infrastructure always meets regorous security and compliance requirements.
+We intend to deliver the best way for developers to provision, monitor, and test any resource in any cloud environment to ensure their infrastructure always meets rigorous security and compliance requirements.